 - 1,600 mg for an 80-pound dog daily

-Consult with your holistic veterinarian to confirm the right dose for your individual dog.
+Check with your holistic veterinarian to confirm the right dose for your individual dog.

 Use caution with borage oil.
-It’s an annual herb from the Mediterranean now found in North America.
-In theory, borage oil may be a good source, containing as much as 28% GLA … but there’s a problem.
-There’s a possibility it may contain pyrrolizidine alkaloid, a liver toxin.
-It’s generally found in the leaves.
+It’s an annual herb from the Mediterranean now found in North America that may be a good source, containing as much as 28% GLA.
+But there’s a problem with borage oil.
+It may contain pyrrolizidine alkaloid, a liver toxin that’s generally found in the leaves.
 But it’s not worth the risk if the producer has been careless and included leaves with the seeds for processing.

 Give your dog these GLA-rich plant oils, especially ahiflower or hempseed oil.

-GLA isn’t the only omega fatty acid your dog needs, but it’s certainly an important one.
+GLA isn’t the only fatty acid your dog needs, but it’s certainly an important one.
 And there are plenty of sources.
-That makes it easy enough to feed your dog GLA regularly to control inflammation … or even eliminate it.
+That makes it easy enough to feed your dog GLA regularly to control harmful inflammation.